microtrain/bootcamp/06-CSS/04-CSSLayouts.md

 * Your GitHub Pages project must now contain an src and a dist directory
 * All new CSS must be written to src and compiled into dist

-Using all the techniques we have elarned thus for style your resume so that it looks like the template.
+Using all the techniques we have learned thus for style your resume so that it looks like the template.

 ## Additional Reading
 * [Modern CSS Explained For Dinosaurs](https://medium.com/actualize-network/modern-css-explained-for-dinosaurs-5226febe3525)